-NOTE: R-6, R-7, R-9 and R-10 offenses are cumulative for grades 6-8 and grades 8-12.
+NOTE: R-6, R-7, and R-9 offenses are cumulative for grades 6-8 and grades 8-12.
+R-10 offenses are cumulative for grades K-2, grades 3-5, grade 6-8, and grades 8-12.

 - 1. No student shall use any device, chemical, irritant, or substance in a manner inconsistent with its intended or prescribed use, or in a manner designed to cause harm, physical irritation, or allergic reaction.
 Examples include, but are not limited to, directing a laser optical pointer or similar device at another person's eyes, and applying "itching powder" or like substances to another person.
+(Level 1-2)

-(Level 1-2) - 2.
-Students may not possess or use any device designed to produce a mild electrical shock.
-(Level 1-2) - 3.
-Students shall not engage in rough or boisterous activities.
-(Level 1-2) - 4.
-No student shall participate in any kind of physical altercation.
-(Level 2-3) - 5.
-No student shall participate in any kind of physical harassment (This can include forms of hazing [Administrative Rule JHC-R
+- 2. Students may not possess or use any device designed to produce a mild electrical shock.
+(Level 1-2)

+- 3. Students shall not engage in rough or boisterous activities.
+(Level 1-2)

+- 4. No student shall participate in any kind of physical altercation.

+- Elementary and Middle School Level 1-3

+- High School Level 2-4

-{School Clubs/Organizations and Student Organizations}], intentionally spitting, shanking [i.e. intentionally exposing another student's undergarments]).
-(Level 2-3)
+- 5. No student shall participate in any kind of physical harassment (This can include forms of hazing [Administrative Rule JHC-R {School Clubs/Organizations and Student Organizations}], intentionally spitting, shanking [i.e. intentionally exposing another student's undergarments]).

+- Elementary and Middle School Level 1-3

+- High School Level 2-4

-6. No student shall participate in any type of fighting.
-(Cumulative in grades 6-8 and grades 8-12)
+- 6. No student shall participate in any type of fighting.

+- Elementary School Level 2-3

+- Middle School Level 2-3

+- High School Level 2-5

+- 7. No student shall gang up with any student or students to physically attack another student or other persons.

+- Elementary and Middle School Level 2-3

+- High School Level 3-5

+- Contact CCSDPD

+- 8. Physical Threat of a Student or a Person who is not a District Employee: